TERMS OF SERVICE AGREEMENT:

 CONFLICT OF LAWS:

 This Agreement and all disputes concerning this Agreement shall be governed by the applicable law and the applicable regulations of the United States and by the applicable regulations of any agency of the United States, without applying conflict of law principles that would result in applying any state law or state regulation other than those of New York.
 The parties, in all disputes between them, consent and submit to the exclusive jurisdiction and the exclusive venue of the United States courts and the parties waive all claims that such jurisdiction and venue is improper or inconvenient.
-In all lawsuits to enforce or interpret this Agreement, the parties waive all rights to a jury trial, and in such actions the prevailing party shall recover from the other party the prevailing party’s costs and expenses, including the prevailing party’s attorneys, experts and consultants.
+In all lawsuits to enforce or interpret this Agreement, the parties waive all rights to a jury trial, and in such actions, the prevailing party shall recover from the other party the prevailing party’s costs and expenses, including the prevailing party’s attorneys, experts, and consultants.
 Notwithstanding the foregoing jurisdiction, and venue restrictions, the party in whose favor a judgment with respect to this agreement is entered shall be entitled to enforce that judgment in any jurisdiction in any venue.

 You agree to adhere to the following guidelines when using this Website:

-- You are legally competent to enter into this Agreement as applicable under laws of your jurisdiction.
+- You are legally competent to enter into this Agreement as applicable under the laws of your jurisdiction.